jlin27/token-swap-dapp-course/L7_Montize_App.md

 Let's add the affiliate fee and trade surplus collection to our app.

 ### PriceView
 First, let's add it in PriceView.
-We need to set the following constants:
+We need to set the following constants to `/src/constants.ts`:

 ```
+// Add to /src/contants.ts
 const AFFILIATE_FEE = 0.01; // Percentage of the buyAmount that should be attributed to feeRecipient as affiliate fees
 const FEE_RECIPIENT = "0x75A94931B81d81C7a62b76DC0FcFAC77FbE1e917"; // The ETH address that should receive affiliate fees and trade surplus
 ```